zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 "go.useLanguageServer": true
 ```

-> **Note**: Remember to update your version of `gopls` from time to time using `Go: Install/Update Tools` so that you keep getting the improvements that are being made to the language server.
+> **Note**: You will be prompted to install the latest stable version of `gopls` as and when the Go tools team tag a new version as stable.

 Known issues in VS Code when using `gopls`: